astridztar/insectchristmas/README.md

 - randomized ladybug roll on index page (roll for random effects)
 - mildly hostile to non-linux & non-firefox users (via index page shaming)
 - a website mascot: "izzy the bug" (she has per-page hover-over emotions!)
-- cute animations like a text-based cephalopod and a singing smiley
+- cute text-based animations (i.e. a cephalopod and a singing smiley)
 - an original soundtrack by astrid ztar
 - dynamic navigation bar on each page